daicalong/custom-tailwind-config/README.md

 # custom-tailwind-config
-A simple, custom remote config file for TailwindCSS v2.x.x I created this package solely in the quest for self-actualizaion.
+A simple, custom remote config file for TailwindCSS v2.x.x.
+I created this package solely in the quest for self-actualization.
 I'm not responsible for:
 1. Crashing your project
 2. Crashing your system
 3. Ruining your life & everything you care for